Marantral/aMALgamous/README.md

 </p>
 aMALgamous is a collection of payloads, shells, and malware generation.
 As well as a collection of tips and tricks that I have collected over the years of penetration testing.

+## Updates
+**NOTE** November 11, 2020: I just fixed a bug that would break aMALgamous if there was an interface on the system that didn't have an IPv4 address.
+Please update your repositories.

+*THANKS*  :sunglasses:

 ![GitHub Logo](/imgs/aMAL.png)

 ## Install